highcharts/highcharts/docs/dashboards/datagrid-component.md

 ## Components synchronization

 One of the many available options for the DataGrid Component is the [`sync` option](https://api.highcharts.com/dashboards/#interfaces/Dashboards_Components_DataGridComponent_DataGridComponentOptions.Options#sync), which allows setting the synchronization of component states with each other.
+You can find more information about it in the [sync chapter](https://www.highcharts.com/docs/dashboards/synchronize-components).

 <iframe style="width: 100%; height: 470px; border: none;" src="https://www.highcharts.com/samples/embed/dashboards/component-options/sync-highlight" allow="fullscreen"></iframe>